Be sure to register your boats every year! Operators of unregistered boats could be fined.

 Rental Boat Safety Checklists are available at many tourism operations across Ontario and are to be completed with a staff member of the vacation establishment.
 The staff will provide an overview of pleasure craft operation and safety as well as a review of local water hazards.
 Operators of a pleasure craft MUST carry either the card or the checklist on their person while they are operating the boat.

 NASBLA approved boater cards are available in most states across the USA.

 There may be fees charged to obtain these cards.
 Refer to course providers for the amount.

-(If you are a tourist operator and you wish to provide the Rental Boat Safety Checklists to your guest who rent your boats, NOTO produces pads of 50 checklists in carbonless forms for ease of use.
+If you wish to provide the Rental Boat Safety Checklists to your guest who rent your boats, NOTO produces pads of 50 checklists in carbonless forms for ease of use.
 As an added feature, our checklist forms include a damages waiver that has been reviewed by insurance companies.
-To view our pricing list and order form for these checklist pads, click here: Rental Boat Safety Checklist Pad
+To view our pricing list and to order them online, please click here.

 Recent changes to the Small Vessel Regulations allow a non-resident of Canada to bring and use their own personal flotation device or life jacket legally while visiting Canada.
 This safety equipment must conform to the laws of their home country and be of an appropriate size and in good condition.

 You are required by law to have a lifejacket or PFD (Personal Flotation Device) on board for each person on a watercraft .
 This includes human-powered craft.
 It is recommended that individuals choose red, yellow, or orange lifejackets or PFDs in order to be more visible on the water.